The surf is best August through November

 San Diego’s coastline and warm water are perfect for surfing

 With famed areas like La Jolla and Point Loma catching swells from the north, west or south to the equally sought out river-mouth of Trestles at San Diego’s northern edge, the area has waves for all levels of surfer and a dedicated community to match.
-No matter your style or board, you can find an area to suit your needs.
+No matter your style or board, San Diego has just the right wave for you, which makes it a hot spot for surf schools and surf lessons.
 The end of summer and early fall see the best swells, but no matter the time of year, you’ll always see boards in the water looking for a perfect wave.
 Remember, too, that the water reaches an ideal temp in June.
 And, hey, if you need a little inspiration while you’re in town, check out the California Surf Museum in nearby Oceanside.

 Most popular packages and classes in San Diego

-Get the most out of surfing in La Jolla whether you are a beginner or advanced surfer, or anywhere in-between.
+Get the most out of surfing in La Jolla on surf lessons adapted for beginners, advanced surfers, or anyone in-between.
 Your guides know the area like the back of their hands and want to help you get up on your board for the first time, or take you out where you can up your game.
 The awesome crew at Surf Diva has been fueling surfing stoke for decades and it shows.

 Surf Camp San Diego

-Partnered with incredible Pacific Surf crew, spend a weekend with three 90 minute lessons, hotel accommodations, a free board, and bike rentals and yoga.
+Partnered with the incredible Pacific Surf crew in San Diego, spend a weekend with three 90-minute classes, hotel accommodations, a free board, bike rentals, and yoga.
 This is a perfect way to get an introduction to surfing San Diego’s incredible waves while discovering the city itself.